Siege of Mariupol: Civilian casualties

 By mid-June, the United Nations stated it had confirmed the deaths of 1,348 civilians, but said the true death toll was "likely thousands higher".

-On August 29, President of Mariupol Television, volunteer and civil activist Mykola Osychenko said to Dnipro TV that, according to the insider information, 87,000 deaths have been currently documented in morgues in Mariupol.
+On 29 August, President of Mariupol Television, volunteer and civil activist Mykola Osychenko said to Dnipro TV that, according to the insider information, 87,000 deaths have been currently documented in morgues in Mariupol.
 Besides, 26,750 bodies are buried in mass graves, and many more are buried in the yards of the apartment blocks and private houses, or still under the rubble.

 In early November, Ukraine stated that at least 25,000 civilians had been killed in Mariupol.
 In late December, based on the discovery of 10,300 new mass graves, the Associated Press estimated that the true death toll may be up to three times that figure.
 The Uppsala Conflict Data Program estimates of the total death toll resulting from the siege range from 27,000 to 88,000 fatalities, most of them civilians.

-According to a 2023 study by Human Rights Watch and two other organizations, there were at least 8,034 excess deaths in Mariupol between March 2022 and February 2023.
+According to a 2023 study by Human Rights Watch and two other organisations, there were at least 8,034 excess deaths in Mariupol between March 2022 and February 2023.

 The Greek minority in Ukraine which is concentrated in and around Mariupol was impacted heavily by the fighting.
 Sartana and Volnovakha, two towns near Mariupol with substantial Greek populations, were hit hard by Russian forces and nearly completely destroyed.
 Mariupol's deputy mayor Sergiy Orlov said that "half of those killed by Russian bombing" were ethnic Russians living in Ukraine.

+As of 2026 part of the mass graves in Vinogradne and Mangush have been obscured by road construction, visible on satellite photos.
+Ukrainian investigative portal Slidstvo documented details of thousands of Mariupol residents who were searching for their relatives after 2022, including filing requests with Russian law enforcement and submitting DNA samples, but these were largely ignored.